mathieucarbou/MycilaPulseAnalyzer/README.md

 ### Robodyn

-Here are some views of the Robodyn ZC pulse, when adding a 1 us pulse on each event: rising and falling, and a 1us pulse on the ZC event.
+Here are some views of the Robodyn ZC pulse, when adding a 1 us pulse on each event: rising and falling, and a 1us pulse on the ZC event, with `-D MYCILA_PULSE_ZC_SHIFT_US=0`.

 [![](https://oss.carbou.me/MycilaPulseAnalyzer/assets/robodyn_zc.jpeg)](https://oss.carbou.me/MycilaPulseAnalyzer/assets/robodyn_zc.jpeg)